Anudeep2405/22MEB0B31/README.md

 ## Design Choices
 - **Framework:** Chose Node.js with Express.js for its simplicity, scalability, and wide adoption for REST APIs.
 TypeScript was used for type safety and maintainability.
 - **Database:** MongoDB was selected for its flexibility with semi-structured data and ease of integration with Mongoose.
 The schema uses a unique index on (offerId, bank, instrument) to prevent duplicate offers and ensure efficient lookups.
-- **Parsing Logic:** Custom parsing of offer descriptions and payment options ensures accurate mapping and discount calculation, tailored to Flipkart's data format.
+- **Parsing Logic:** Payment instrument mapping and discount calculation primarily leverage structured fields from the Flipkart API (such as instrumentType and provider metadata) for accuracy and efficiency.
+Text parsing of offer descriptions is used only as a fallback when structured data is unavailable, ensuring robust and optimal processing tailored to Flipkart's data format.

 ## Scaling GET /highest-discount Endpoint
 To handle 1,000 requests per second: